Kaam Chalu Hai

-Kaam Chalu Hai is a 2024 Indian Hindi-language drama film written and directed by Palash Muchhal, starring Rajpal Yadav, Giaa Manek, and Kurangi Nagraj in the leading roles.
+Kaam Chalu Hai is a 2024 Indian Hindi-language drama film written and directed by Palash Muchhal, starring Rajpal Yadav, Giaa Manek, and Kurangi Vijayshrie Nagraj in the leading roles.
 The film is based on the real-life story of Manoj Patil.
 It is produced by Baseline Studios and Pal Music & Films.

 Kaam Chalu Hai has been chosen for promotion by IMPPA (Indian Motion Picture Producers' Association) at the Cannes Film Festival 2024.
 The film was digitally released on 19 April 2024 on ZEE5.
 Kaam Chalu Hai received mixed response from critics with praise for its poignant portrayal of a father's journey and the important social message it conveys, while some others criticized its uneven pacing, repetitive scenes, and lack of depth in character development and plot progression.

 Plot

-The story revolves around Manoj Patil, a devoted father whose life is shattered when his daughter Gudiya dies in a tragic accident caused by administrative negligence.
-Determined to prevent such tragedies from recurring, Manoj transforms his grief into a revolutionary movement to ensure the safety of other children.
-As he seeks justice for Gudiya and fights to protect other daughters from similar fates, his inspirational story unfolds, highlighting the power of turning personal pain into positive action.
+The story revolves around Manoj Patil, a devoted father whose life is shattered when his daughter, Gudiya, dies in a tragic accident caused by administrative negligence.
+Determined to prevent such tragedies from recurring, Manoj channels his grief into a revolutionary movement aimed at ensuring the safety of other children.
+As he seeks justice for Gudiya and fights to protect other daughters from similar fates, his inspirational journey unfolds, highlighting the power of transforming personal pain into positive action.